NBPsychiatry ...

 Insomnia can be short-term (called acute or adjustment insomnia) or can last a long time (called chronic insomnia).
 Acute or adjustment insomnia can last anywhere from a single night to several weeks.
 Life pressures, disease, or environmental factors, for instance, severe temperatures or even noise, can all contribute to short-term or acute sleeplessness.
 In chronic insomnia, a person experiences insomnia at least three nights per week for a month or more.
 Depression, persistent stress, and nighttime pain or discomfort can all contribute to long-term or chronic insomnia.

-• Narcolepsy.
 Narcolepsy is a condition that impairs the control of sleep and awakeness.
-Narcolepsy is defined by excessive daytime sleepiness (including periods of uncontrollable sleepiness) accompanied by abrupt muscular weakness.
+It is defined by excessive daytime sleepiness (including periods of uncontrollable sleepiness) accompanied by abrupt muscular weakness.
 Strong emotion or surprise can cause rapid muscular weakness in narcolepsy.

 These unforeseen sleep episodes can occur at any hour of the day and while engaging in any activity.
 Narcolepsy episodes have been referred to as “sleep attacks,” and they can occur in unexpected situations, such as walking or other types of physical activities.

 This sometimes causes trouble falling asleep and is helped by leg movements, such as walking around and shaking their legs or kicking.
-It can be associated with issues with daytime drowsiness, irritability, and concentration.
+It can be associated with daytime drowsiness, irritability, and concentration issues.

 • Obstructive sleep apnea (OSA).
 OSA is the result of an airway obstruction, which often occurs when the soft tissues at the back of the throat compress while sleeping.
 Some common symptoms of OSA include snoring, fatigue, restlessness during sleep, gasping for breath while sleeping, and difficulty concentrating.